 Making a ranking of the most competitive brands, in the urban cities, where the western lifestyle is more widespread, Starbucks and Costa firmly hold the top positions in terms of customer flow, according to the statistics of BMI Research in London.
 On the top list is Starbucks, which has adapted its format for Chinese consumers, with 2800 stores open in 130 cities, as many as 600 in Shanghai alone, more than those in New York or London.

 Costa in China has focused a lot on the analysis of the local market and is willing to change its offer according to the tastes of consumers in the various regions.
-For this reason, it is not strange to hear customers say that, for example, Beijing’s Costa coffee tastes slightly different from that of in Shanghai.
-In addition, the English chain offers different types of tea, a quiet environment and loyalty programs with cards or apps.
+For this reason, it is not strange to hear customers say that, for example, Beijing’s Costa coffee tastes slightly different from that of Shanghai.
+In addition, the English chain offers different types of tea, a quiet environment, and loyalty programs with cards or apps.

 Despite the predominant position of the big chains, coffee boutiques not affiliated with big brands are very popular: this type of premise offers a more comfortable environment and service.

 - Lisun: Founded in 1987 in the province of Hainan, Lisun is the first company to introduce instant coffee in China.
 It became particularly famous for its coconut coffee.
 The company owns its own coffee plantation on the island of Hainan.
 Over the years, it has diversified its product range by launching different tastes of coffee, other types of beverages on the market and also selling roasted coffee as well as soluble coffee.

 - Hogood: Hogood is a Yunnan-based company founded in 2007.
 It is one of the largest coffee growers grown in China and one of the best-selling local coffee brands in the country.
 Hogood produces and sells roasted coffee, available in both grains and ground, and instant coffee.